uc-cdis/containers/vlmd-submission-tools/README.md

 ``````

 The name and keys for the kubernetes secret are specified in
-environment variables that are read in the `common/config.py` module.
+environment variables that are read by the `common/config.py` module.

 The fence client will need some permissions set in the user.yaml file.
 For example, use the following if your fence client name is `vlmd_client` and the `authz` of the indexd upload is `/programs/DEV`: